-You know you’re looking for something high-quality and long-lasting but aren’t yet sure if you’re looking for a more modern design or a traditional one.
+You know you’re looking for something high-quality and long-lasting but aren’t sure if you’re looking for a more modern or traditional design.

 Finally, you find Marvin Windows.
-They seem to offer all the options you’re looking for - modern and simple or classic and historical.
+They offer all your options - modern and simple or classic and historical.

 But which is right for you?
 How can you narrow it down to one window style?

-When looking for a new window, you have to determine what you want and research window material types, styles, prices, and efficiency.
+When looking for a new window, you must determine what you want and research window material types, styles, prices, and efficiency.

 Southwest Exteriors has been a window replacement expert in San Antonio since 1989.
 We offer a variety of windows from different manufacturers to provide you with the highest quality product to fit your needs.

 We offer the Marvin Ultimate and Marvin Essential window collections because of their durability, efficiency, and exceptional design.

 This article will compare the Marvin Ultimate and Essential window collections in their material, durability, design capabilities, and energy efficiency.